Explore and monitor how Corruption is affecting economies, industries and global issues

 These charts are based on surveys of more than 13,000 firms in 135 countries, by World Bank Enterprise Surveys.
 It collects data directly from firms to study an economy’s private sector.

 Everyday corruption can seem almost impossible to fight.
+Check out this video to find out 10 ways you could fight corruption.

 Publication does not imply endorsement of views by the World Economic Forum.